 About digitized images

-You can order a copy of a photograph from the Archives holdings as a digital file.
+For a fee, you can order a copy of a photograph or other item from the Archives holdings as a digital file.

-The tonal range of some photos has been adjusted after scanning to bring out as much detail as possible.
-We do not correct colours or fix blemishes, except in rare cases where broken originals — glass-plate negatives — have been digitally stitched together to form a complete image.
+The tonal range of some photographs has been adjusted after scanning to bring out as much detail as possible.
+We do not correct colours or fix blemishes, except in rare cases where broken originals (glass-plate negatives) have been digitally stitched together to form a complete image.